wind39/spartacus-csharp/README.md

-Spartacus is a multi-purpose library written in C#, focused on:
+Spartacus is a business library written in C#, focused on:
   - Access many types of databases in a fast, easy to use and generic way;
   - Render reports from a unique XML markup to PDF, using own database objects;
   - Really fast import and export spreadsheets (CSV, DBF and XLSX), with no need of Excel or any other piece of software;